to home page«Home

 1 Nov 1886 bap Lionel Arthur bn 22 Sep 86 Arthur Henry & Mary Violet Austen Leigh W'bourn Rectory Rector AH Austen Leigh

 In April, 1883 Arthur Henry Austen-Leigh went on holiday, and left the Churchwardens' Accounts and other documents at Winterbourne Court (the old Manor House) for safe keeping.
 In the early hours of 2nd April 1883, a fire destroyed the building and many important details of church life went up in smoke (note in Parish Records).
-Where he went on holiday is not known, but we know that the following year, the Arthur Henry spent five weeks away from Winterbourne
+Where he went on holiday is not known, but we know that the following year, Arthur Henry spent five weeks away from Winterbourne

 Parish Magazine.